bruno-chavez/restedancestor/README.md

 Where {word} is the word that wants to be found in the database.

-For example requesting a GET methond on /search/prince will return a JSON body and a NotFoundStatus Header like this:
+For example requesting a GET method on /search/prince will return a JSON body and a NotFoundStatus Header like this:

 ```
 HTTP/1.1 404 Not Found